Battle of Racławice

-The Battle of Racławice was one of the first battles of the Kościuszko Uprising against Russia.
+The Battle of Racławice (Bitwa pod Racławicami) was one of the first battles of the Kościuszko Uprising against Russia.
 It was fought on 4 April 1794 near the village of Racławice in Lesser Poland.

 The battle site is one of Poland's official national Historic Monuments (Pomnik historii), as designated on 1 May 2004.
 Its listing is maintained by the National Heritage Board of Poland.
 In the original text of Poland Is Not Yet Lost, the battle is mentioned in the last verse.

 Battle

 General Denisov, with 2,500 troops, had planned to attack the Poles from the south, while Tormasov's force of 3,000 troops blocked Kościuszko.
 Encountering Tormasov's force first, Kościuszko occupied a nearby hill, General Antoni Madalinski on his right and General Józef Zajączek on his left.
 Not waiting any longer, Tormasov attacked the hill by 15:00, setting up their cannon.
 Kosciuszko inspired his peasant brigade with shouts of "My boys, take that artillery!
 For God, and the Fatherland!
 Go forward with faith!"

 The first group of serfs captured 3 twelve-pound cannons and the second wave captured eight more cannons.
 Moving to his left flank, Kosciuszko led a bayonet charge when the Russians fled, followed closely by the scythemen.

 The Polish Order of Battle was as follows: